divagr18/googlerag/README.md

 **Concurrent Query Analysis**: Simultaneously, each user question is sent to GPT-4.1-nano for decomposition analysis.
 The system asks: "What individual pieces of information are needed to answer this question?"
 Complex questions like "I renewed my policy yesterday and have been a customer for 6 years.
 Can I raise a claim for Hydrocele?" get broken down into factual sub-questions about waiting periods and continuous coverage benefits.

 This concurrent approach typically saves 3-5 seconds compared to sequential processing, which is crucial for user experience.
+This has a HARD CAP of 6s to ensure any API call doesn't get stuck and cause an increase in latency.

 ### 3. 🏗️ **Knowledge Base Construction**